ericmdantas/aliv/README.md

 #### Default values

 ```
 --port                  is 1307
 --host                  is 127.0.0.1
 --secure                is false
 --http2                 is false
 --cors                  is false
 --quiet                 is false
 --only                  is ".", which means it'll watch everything
 --ignore                see list full regex in lib/options.js
 --noBrowser             is false, which means it'll always open the browser on start
 --pathIndex             is "", which means it'll look for the index.html in the root
 --proxy                 is false, which means it'll not look for another server to answer for the /api/, for example
 --proxyTarget           is "", no server to be target
 --proxyWhen             is "", and it's supposed to be set with something like /api/*
 --root                  is process.cwd()
 --watch                 is true
 --static                is [root, root + "/path/to/your/index"]
 --reloadDelay           is 0
+--redirectHttpToHttps   is false
+--insecurePort          is 80
 ```